How did you get started in visiting filming locations?

 It was amazing to explore the CBS Radford lot in Hollywood, because it isn’t open to the public.
 I had a private visit, and it was very cool to be able to see the lot!

 My most memorable experience was visiting the village from Billy Elliot.
 I was shown around by the town councilor and some village historians.
-I was honoured to meet them all and have them share their knowledge and history with me.
+It was an honour to meet them all and have them share their knowledge and history with me.

 Have you visited Wilmington, NC?
 The house used in Muppets in Space is there.